Seraff/taxus/docs/basics.rst

 .. |rotate_button| image:: _static/img/rotate_button.png
   :scale: 50%

 .. note:: Rerooting and Rotation operations change the tree topology.
-To apply changes to the file the tree should be saved afterwards.
+To apply changes to the file the tree should be saved.

 Applying Colors
 ###############
 The branches and taxa can be colored.

-To apply a new color to selected objects click "Change color" button from the tool bar (|apply_color_button|).
+To apply a new color to selected objects, click the "Change color" button from the toolbar (|apply_color_button|).

 .. |apply_color_button| image:: _static/img/apply_color_button.png
   :scale: 50%